-In a nutshell, optimising your site search is equivalent to optimising your site’s user experience which is exactly what we believe in at Unbxd.
+In a nutshell, optimizing your site search is equivalent to optimizing your site’s user experience which is exactly what we believe in at Unbxd.
 Here, we understand eCommerce search like no one else.
 We create an effective search solution for your website overcoming all the challenges and simplifying it for you.

 If you want to know more or just Unbox your site’s potential then reach out to us at firstname.lastname@example.org.